 Natasha Spence, Owner, Isabella’s Homes

-BCGH and Black Country Chamber of Commerce worked with Isabella’s Homes to help the business access several recruitment agencies, as a result the organisation has now appointed a registered manager, as well as an apprentice.
+Black Country Growth Hub worked with Isabella’s Homes to help the business access several recruitment agencies, as a result the organisation has now appointed a registered manager, as well as an apprentice.

-Natasha found the one to one mentoring particularly helpful, this allowed her to make a wider connection within the local community and she has improved her confidence while networking as a result.
+Natasha found the one to one mentoring provided by key partner, Black Country Chamber of Commerce, particularly helpful.
+This allowed her to make a wider connection within the local community and she has improved her confidence while networking as a result.

-With the help of the BCGH and its partners, Isabella’s Homes now has a strong team and Natasha is excited and hopeful that her home in Wolverhampton will be the first of many across the region.
+With the help of BCGH and partners, Isabella’s Homes now has a stronger team and Natasha is excited and hopeful that her home in Wolverhampton will be the first of many across the region.

-She concluded, “The commissioning team in Walsall are already looking at the possibility of a similar home in their authority and I am working with a number of council authorities and mental health experts across the Black Country to take my business model into their areas.”
+Natasha is already working with the commissioning team at Walsall Council to look into the possibility of a similar home in their borough.
+She is also working with a number of council authorities and mental health experts across the Black Country to cover more areas.